Semih-H/Cyclistic-Bike-Share-Analysis/README.md

 Google Data Analytics Capstone Project Using SQL & Tableau

 ## Overview
-This project is a detailed case study analyzing the **ride-sharing patterns** of a bike-share company in Chicago.
-The goal is to understand how different user types—**casual riders** and **annual members**—utilize the service and how the company can optimize its operations for better customer retention and revenue growth.
+This project is a detailed case study **analyzing the ride-sharing patterns** of a bike-share company in Chicago.
+The goal is to understand how different user types, **casual riders** and **annual members** utilize the service and how the company can optimize its operations for better customer retention and revenue growth.

 The analysis focuses on identifying key trends in user behavior, such as **ride duration**, **peak usage times**, and **seasonal variations**.
 By leveraging **SQL** for data extraction and **Tableau** for visualization, the study aims to provide actionable insights that can help the company make data-driven business decisions.